mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 the normal Initiative order.
 A character who is hit by an attack while undertaking an extended action must make an 8+ roll using the skill in question with a negative DM equal to the amount of damage the attack causes (after armor).
-Failure indicates that this round’s work does not count towards the completion of the task.
+Failure indicates that this round's work does not count towards the completion of the task.
 Failure by six or more (an Exceptional Failure) ruins the task and the character must start again.